chancej715/raw-traffic/README.md

 ## Dependencies
 This program requires the [libpcap](https://www.tcpdump.org/) development libraries.

-If you're on Debian, you can install these libraries with the following command:
+If you're on Debian, these libraries can be installed via the following command:
 ```
 sudo apt-get install libpcap-dev
 ```

 ## Compiling
-If you're compiling with `gcc`, you must include `-l pcap` to search the `libpcap` library when linking.
+If you're compiling with `gcc`, you must include the `-l pcap` argument.
 ```
-gcc rawtraffic.c -o rawtraffic -lpcap
+gcc rawtraffic.c -o rawtraffic -l pcap
 ```

 ## Usage